val-town/deno-http-worker/README.md

 ## Internals

-Deno-http-worker connects to the Deno process over a Unix socket to make requests.
-As a result, the worker does not provide an address or url, but instead returns `undici.ResponseData` that uses `undici.Pool.request` under the hood, but modifies the request attributes to work over the socket.
+Deno-http-worker connects to the Deno process over a Unix socket via undici to make requests.
+As a result, the worker does not provide an address or url, but instead returns `undici.ResponseData` that uses `undici.Pool.request` under the hood, but modifies the request attributes to work over the socket, and we expose parts of [request and response interface](./src/types.ts).

 If you need more advanced usage here, or run into bugs, please open an issue.